 I am committed to teach, learn, and generate discussion about progressive approaches for dog capture and handling.
 I hope this blog, my YouTube Channel, and website will benefit animal control programs, animal shelters, disaster responders, and trap/neuter/release programs around the world.

 I wish to significantly help with rabies eradication and address dog overpopulation to reduce human and animal suffering.
 I am producing a variety of training materials on compassionate dog handling in the form of books, e-books, videos, and resources.
 My goal is to eventually have these training materials reach the smallest animal welfare programs in the most remote parts of the world.

 Please let me know what you would like to read about or discuss!

-I am 58 years old (feeling much younger), married to an incredible equine therapist (a healer of horses, dogs, and wildlife) and currently living in Bozeman Montana.
+I am 60 years old (feeling much younger), married to an incredible equine therapist (a healer of horses, dogs, and wildlife), Elizabeth, and living in Hamilton Montana.
 I have worked with a wide array of wildlife.
 I have taught rangers in Yosemite National Park how to handle black bears and managers in Glacier National Park how to handle grizzly bears.
 I have worked in New Mexico to help capture and transport desert and Rocky Mountain bighorn sheep and on tribal lands to gather mule deer and antelope.
 Other species I have worked with include: fox, coyotes, wolves, mountain lions, bobcat, lynx, raccoons, and badger and others.
 Each animal I touch is a part of me and teaches me.